yu-rp/Dimple/ReadMe.md

 * **Stage 1**: Autoregressive fine-tuning for alignment and initial instruction tuning.
 * **Stage 2**: Diffusion-based fine-tuning for enhanced instruction-following capabilities.

-Trained on the same dataset as LLaVA-NEXT, **Dimple-7B surpasses LLaVA-NEXT-7B by 3.9%**, demonstrating that diffusion-based multimodal language models can match its autoregressive counterparts under similar training budget.
+Trained on the same dataset as LLaVA-NEXT, **Dimple-7B surpasses LLaVA-NEXT-7B by 3.9%**, demonstrating that diffusion-based multimodal large language models can match its autoregressive counterparts under similar training budget.

 ---